Nonstandard braid relations and Chebyshev polynomials: Generalizations to dihedral groups

 \section{Generalizations to dihedral groups}

 Let $W$ be the dihedral group of order $2m$ with simple reflections $S= \{ s_1, s_2 \}$ and relations \be

 \ee We will generalize the results of the previous section to the algebras $\nsH^{(k)}_W$.
 The two-dimensional irreducibles of $ \nsH^{(k)}_W$ are indexed by signed compositions of $k$ (Definition \ref{d signed compositions}) and their defining constants are given by the evaluation of a multivariate generalization of Chebyshev polynomials.
-This generalization does not seem to agree with previously studied generalizations of Chebyshev polynomials (for instance, it does not agree with those studied in \cite{Beerends}).
+These multivariate Chebyshev polynomials seem to be new.
+For instance, they do not agree with those studied in \cite{Beerends}.

 We first recall the description of the irreducible representations of $\H_W$.